Sathwick-Reddy-M/Sign-Language-Recognition/README.md

 ## Best Model After Hyperparameter Tuning
 `models/experiment-dropout-0`

-Tuned Hyperparmeter include
+Tuned Hyperparmeters include
-1. Number of Convolution and Max Pooling Pairs
+1. Convolution and Max Pooling Pairs
-2. Number of feature maps in the convolution layers
+2. Filters in the convolution layers
-3. Filter Shape
+3. Filter Size
 4. Dropout

-Techniques that can be explored include
+Hyperparameters that can be further considered

-1. Data Augmentation
-2. Batch Normalization
+1. Batch Normalization - It normalizes the layer inputs
+2. Deeper networks work well - Replacing the single convolution layer of filter size (5X5) with two successive consecutive convolution layers of filter size (3X3)
-3. Number of units in the dense layer
+3. Number of units in the dense layer and number of dense layers
-4. Replacing the Max Pooling layer with a convolution layer having stride > 1
+4. Replacing the MaxPooling Layer with a convolution layer having a stride > 1
+5. Optimizers
+6. Learning rate of the optimizer
+7. Data Augmentation